ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 ## Troubleshooting

 - If the API response is `success` but the message is not delivered, make sure the device you're sending the message to is using a supported Whatsapp version.
-[Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered)
+[Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered).
+Try also replying a message to the number your registered in your Whatsapp.
+- Ensure your Meta App is using an API version greater or equals than `v.14`

 ## Development